 Anne did absolutely great work at the ICC that summer, impressing her bosses, and inspiring them to want to find a job for her.
 She stayed in consistent contact with the ICC throughout her 3L year; they provided her with networking opportunities as she updated them about how her year was going.
 When a position opened up at the ICC, she was the first person they called.

-Anne spoke at NDLS during Public Interest Month last year and commented that she loved her job and was grateful she did not end up at a big firm because the ICC is such a great fit for her.
+Anne spoke at NDLS during Public Interest Month at Notre Dame a couple of years ago and commented that she loved her job and was grateful she did not end up at a big firm because the ICC is such a great fit for her.

 Are you interested in state government but not in Illinois?
 There are a wide variety of state government opportunities out there and we have tons of NDLS alumni employed in government offices throughout the country.
 Contact the CDO and we will guide you to them!